balajinswamy/angular-flask-mysql-seed/README.md

-# Vehicle Serial Number Lookup -Proof Of Concept
+# Vehicle Serial Number Lookup -POC

 Flask is a Python-based micro-framework.
 AngularJS integration with other python-based micro-framework flask